skywarer/IptablesCtl/README.md

 # IptablesCtl
 A library for control iptables rule via libiptc directly
 # Tutorial
 Rule, Match and Target is basic concepts of this library.
-Every model contains options collection.
+Every model contains а collection of options.
-Iptables rule (iptrule) has some options, like protocol and interface, match collection and target.
+Iptables rule (iptrule) has some options, like protocol and interface, collection of matches and target.
 Iptrule building starts with Rule model
 ``` csharp
 var rule = new RuleBuilder()